icheko/cloudbees-flow/README.md

 For more details see: [Cloudbees Non-Prod Requirements](https://docs.cloudbees.com/docs/cloudbees-flow/latest/install-k8s/#_non_production_environment)

 ## Initialize

+Run this script to initialize the stack

 ````
 source initialize.sh
 ````

-If the initialize script fails, follow these manual steps:
+If the initialize script fails, follow the manual steps.

+### Manual Steps

 1. Start up DB